 This is Sd.Kfz.254 combined with a wheeled and caterpillar-tracked vehicle.
-Once you see it, it is a unique form that can not be forgotten, so I think that there are a lot of people who are interested not only in German AFV fans.
+Once you see it, it is a unique form that can not be forgotten, so I think that there are a lot of interested people not only in German AFV fans.
 It is a German armored vehicle developed and manufactured by Saurer company in Austria.

 The assembly of the caterpillar was no problem at all.
 Very easy to assemble, easy to separate parts.
 The number of caterpillar parts is sufficient, it can be recovered even if there are malformed or lost.